South Dakota Court Records

 - Violation of flashing red or yellow signal

-- Contravention of pedestrian control signals by pedestrians
+- Contravention of pedestrian control signals by pedestrians.

 Can Petty Offenses be Expunged from a South Dakota Criminal Court Record?